 These cancers are usually fatal, but symptoms can be treated.

 Bile is a fluid that is produced by the liver and aids in digestion.
 Bile is transported through small tubes (bile ducts) that carry bile through the liver and then from the liver to the gallbladder and to the small intestine.
 The gallbladder is a small, pear-shaped sac located beneath the liver that stores bile and releases it when needed.
 (See also Overview of Gallbladder and Bile Duct Disorders Overview of Gallbladder and Bile Duct Disorders The liver produces bile, a greenish yellow, thick, sticky fluid.
 Bile aids digestion by making cholesterol, fats, and fat-soluble vitamins easier to absorb from the intestine.
-Bile also helps... read more .)
+Bile also helps... read more and figure .)

 Cancer of the gallbladder is also rare.
 Nearly everyone with gallbladder cancer has gallstones Gallstones Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.
 The liver can secrete too much cholesterol, which is carried with bile to the gallbladder... read more .
 Many people live only a few months after this cancer develops.
 This cancer is more common among American Indians, people with large gallstones, and people with a extensive scarring of the gallbladder, which can occur in severe chronic cholecystitis Cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
 Typically, people have abdominal pain, fever, and nausea.
 Ultrasonography can usually... read more .